 We must wear safety gear, such as lengthy safety gloves and eye goggles since we’re working with sharp items.
 Secondly, ensure that the saw is properly clamped or otherwise fastened to prevent any movement of the saw while it is being sharpened.

 Now that we have what we need, let’s go for the actual method of sharpening your bow saw blade:

 1. Set the Saw & Teeth in A Vise

 Placing your saw in a bow saw sharpening vise will allow it to be sharpened more effectively.
 A vise is easily available for purchase at most places.
 You can also build and modify it in your house to suit your specific requirements.
 When you’re putting the hand saw in the vice, be sure that the section of the blade that has the teeth is facing up.

-To avoid any movement while sharpening the hand saw blade, be certain that just the teeth are visible and the remainder of the blade has been fastened and locked.
+To avoid any movement while sharpening the hand saw blade, ensure that just the teeth are visible and the remainder of the blade has been fastened and locked.

 2. Clean Up Any Dirt or Rust

 To ensure that the teeth are properly sharpened and avoid damaging the file, remove any filth from the blade before using it.
 Using a liquid blade cleanser, which can be obtained at a hardware shop, may be beneficial.
 It will also help to remove rust from the blade.

 3. Shaping Tooth Tops Smooth and Equal in Height with A File